 Antojitos means “little cravings”.
-It is typically sold as Mexican street food to be eaten at other than a main meal.
+It is typically sold as Mexican street food to be eaten as a snack.
 If you serve Mini Antojitos as an appetizer, be prepared for them to literally fly off the plate.
 What’s even better – they can be made ahead of time, frozen, and reheated.

-I used the following ingredients: Flour tortillas, Cheddar cheese, Monterey Jack cheese, diced tomatoes, black beans, salsa, green onions, and chili powder.
-In addition, I used the Cinco de Mayo Salsa that I made yesterday.
-It was perfect!
+I used the following ingredients for the Mini Antojitos: Flour tortillas, Cheddar cheese, Monterey Jack cheese, diced tomatoes, black beans, salsa, green onions, and chili powder.
+I decided to use the Cinco de Mayo Salsa that I made yesterday.
+It was absolutely perfect!
 However, any good salsa would work.

 I found that the most time-consuming part of making this appetizer was cutting the 3½-inch rounds of the flour tortillas.